 - Disable the program that disturbs the system into sleep mode.
-Then check the problem is resolved or not.
+Then check whether the problem is resolved or not.

 Fix 3: Use the Power Troubleshooter

 Windows system has an inbuilt program to help you solve the problems.
-You try Power troubleshooter to resolve this problem.
+You try the Power troubleshooter to resolve this problem.